Sunny-117/esfinder/README.md

 English | <a href="./README-zh.md">简体中文</a>

-`esfinder` is a tool to analyze and resolve file imports and their dependencies in JavaScript and TypeScript projects.
-It allows you to efficiently track related files based on import paths, supporting both static and dynamic imports.
+`esfinder is a tool based on Babel and SWC for analyzing and parsing file imports and their related dependencies in JavaScript and TypeScript projects.
+It can efficiently track files related to import paths and supports both static and dynamic imports.

 ## Installation

 ```bash